harvester/docs/versioned_docs/version-v0.3/install/pxe-boot-install.md

   - Installing Harvester
   - Harvester Installation
   - PXE Boot Install
-Description: Starting from version `0.2.0`, Harvester can be installed automatically.
+description: Starting from version `0.2.0`, Harvester can be installed automatically.
 This document provides an example to do an automatic installation with PXE boot.
 ---

 <head>